ga4gh/va-spec/docs/source/index.rst

    Resources to help implementers begin working with the VA-Spec.
 * :ref:`Core Information Model (Core-IM) <gks-core>`
    Detailed descriptions and implementation guidance for the classes and attributes in the foundational Core-IM.
-* :ref:`Standard Profiles <standard-profiles>`
+* :ref:`Base Profiles <base-profiles>`
-   Detailed descriptions and implementation guidance for Statement and Study Result Profiles provided as standards for representing variant knowledge.
+   Detailed descriptions and implementation guidance for Statement and Study Result Profiles for representing variant knowledge.
 * :ref:`Profiling Methodology <profiling-methodology>`
    Instructions and resources for creating or expanding Statement and Study Result Profiles through the SEPIO profiling process.
 * :ref:`Modeling Foundations <modeling-foundations>`